WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

 ---

 ## Learning Objectives
-1. Ensure that you have **LTRCCT-2000_LAB_Credential** file on your desktop with instructions and credentials to access your lab.
+1. Ensure that you have **LTRCCT-2000 LAB Credentials handed to you - card or digitally** with instructions link to access your lab.
 If you do not, please ask your lab proctor now.
-2. Understand your configuration instructions
+2. Understand your configuration instructions.
+Don't rush.
+Take your time.
+3. If you have never used Webex Contact Center, don't worry.
+You should be able to follow these instructions and finish the lab.

 ### Know before you start